oracle/oci-typescript-sdk/lib/fusionapps/README.md

-# OCI NodeJS client for Fusion Apps Service
+# OCI Node.js client for Fusion Apps Service

 This module enables you to write code to manage resources for Fusion Apps Service.